Excursions on foot near to the house

 - Rock shelter Balma de les Piques (1.5 h)

 - Mushroom-picking (in autumn): golden chanterelles near the house, saffron milk caps, yellow feet, woodwaxes, grey knights and so on.
 And at the end of the summer, fig trees will welcome you with their ripe fruit.

 - Bird-watching.
 Birds of prey with their eyries built in the surrounding cliffs, including the rarely seen Egyptian vulture.
 High resolution binoculars will be available.

 - Night walks.
-At night, chances are you will encounter a wild boar during your walk (just like in Pedralbes).
+At night, chances are you will encounter a wild boar during your walk.
 And if you are an early riser, you may well catch a glimpse of a feeding roe deer.

 Excursions just a short drive away

 - The Molí Bernat Waterfall is a striking feature of the area, best seen from the Rock Shelter rightbehind.A 5-minute drive and then on foot.